Making Yale Affordable. For Everyone.

 Detail of numbers carved into Maya Lin's Women's Table sculpture

-Yale’s Approach to Need-based Aid
+Yale’s Approach to Need-Based Aid

-After assessing a family’s need, Yale awards all financial aid in the form of scholarship grants, which never need to be repaid.
+After assessing a family’s need, Yale awards financial aid in the form of scholarship grants, which never need to be repaid.

 Financial aid policies are built on the principles of vertical and horizontal equity: families with different financial resources should expect to have different costs, and families with similar financial resources should expect to have similar costs.